zuozhenggh/learning-library/data-management-library/database/options/multitenant-selfservice.md

     ![](img/createstack3.png)

     Enter the following inforamtion.
 Some information may already be pre-populated.
 Do not change the pre-populated info.

-    **Display Name:** Enter your firstname and lastname and the day you were born (do not enter any special characters here, including periods, it may mess up the configuration)
+You will be updating Public Subnet, Display Name, AD (Availbility Domain) and SSH Key.

     **Public Subnet ID**:  Enter the subnet ID based on your region.
 The subnets are provided in Email 2

+    **Display Name:** Enter your firstname and lastname and the day you were born (do not enter any special characters here, including periods, it may mess up the configuration)

     **AD**: Enter 1, 2, or 3 based on your last name.
 (A-J -> 1, K - M -> 2, N-Z -> 3)